Nirmalya-Saha96/College-Street/README.md

 - AES technology(End-To-End Encryption of Address & Messages)
 - SQLite Database(WishList)
 - Google Maps Api (to show encrypted address in maps
+- QR Code Scanner

+# Security

+- Cryptography AES(Advanced Encryption Standard)-Technology is used to encrypt and decrypt in a symmetric manner of addresses and messages
+- QR Code Generator and Scanner for 2-way verification for buyer and seller at the time of delivery
+        * Buyer generating the QR Code
+        * Seller Scanning the QR Code
+        * If the specific QR Code matches it confirms the state of delivery

 # Firebase Functionality